 - Fund universal prekindergarten programs nationwide

-- Guarantee child care affordability for working families with children under age 13
+- Guarantee affordable child care for working families with young children

-- Ensure child care workers and early childhood educators to ensure all workers are fully-trained and paid a living wage
+- Ensure childcare workers are fully-trained and paid a living wage

 The inability to pay tuition should not be a deterrent for any student seeking to go to college.
 Making public two- and four-year colleges and universities accessible is essential to investing in an equitable future.
 College graduates are burdened with student debt.
-Over a trillion dollars in potential stimulus to local economies is tied up in student.
+Over a trillion dollars in potential stimulus to local economies is tied up in student loan debt.